 The sales team at Selfridges recently let us in on many secrets, and they've kindly allowed us to share them with you.
 These four buys below are some of the most important this season, and here's why: Each and every one of them—from a Shrimps beaded bag to the sold-out Ganni dress—had to be restocked to keep up with the demand.
 Surprised?
 We aren't either.
 Hopefully, we'll see the big black Selfridges ribbon under our tree.
 Note to self: Must be very good for the rest of the year.

 John Lewis & Partners

-Found on most high-street hotspots, the newly launched John Lewis & Partners collection has been inspiring women up and down the country.
-You've probably already clocked the dream camel coat that's making it's way on to every influencer including Style Memos.
-It also comes in powder blue and fuchsia, and all three colours sold out in two weeks, but luckily, it's just been restocked.
-Then there's the round bag that's already sold out in the mini style but now comes in a larger shoulder-bag version.
-Add one of these to the could-be-designer ochre wrap skirt, and you've got your classic capsule wardrobe covered.
+Found on most high-street hot spots, the newly launched John Lewis & Partners collection has been inspiring women up and down the country.
+You've probably already clocked the dream camel coat that's making its way on to every influencer including Style Memos.
+It also comes in powder blue and fuchsia, and all three colours sold out in two weeks… (Luckily, it's just been restocked.)
+Then there's the round bag that's already sold out in the mini style but now comes in a larger shoulder version.
+Add one of these to the could-be-designer ochre wrap skirt and you've got your classic capsule wardrobe covered.